Universal 2nd Factor

 In terms of disadvantages, one significant difference and potential drawback to be considered regarding hardware-based U2F solutions is that unlike with TOTP shared-secret methods, there is no possibility of "backing up" recovery codes or shared secrets.
 If a hardware duplicate or alternative hardware key is not kept and the original U2F hardware key is lost, no recovery of the key is possible (because the private key exists only in hardware).
 Therefore, for services that do not provide any alternative account recovery method, the use of U2F should be carefully considered.

 Design

-The USB devices communicate with the host computer using the human interface device (HID) protocol, essentially mimicking a keyboard.
+The USB devices communicate with the host computer using the human interface device (HID) protocol, the same protocol used by mice, keyboards, and other input devices.
 This avoids the need for the user to install special hardware driver software in the host computer and permits application software (such as a browser) to directly access the security features of the device without user effort other than possessing and inserting the device.
 Once communication is established, the application exercises a challenge–response authentication with the device using public-key cryptography methods and a secret unique device key manufactured into the device.